judigot/docker/data/mysql/README.md

 # PostgreSQL Data

-PostgreSQL data go in this folder
+PostgreSQL data go in this folder or in Docker Volumes